RFK Jr.'s focus on autism draws the ire of researchers

 The "inescapable conclusion" of Kennedy's recent assertions about autism is that, under his leadership, the HHS is in the "grip of a pseudoscience revolution in which misinformation and disinformation are ascendant," said the Los Angeles Times.
 His public commentary raises questions about "whether he understands autism at all or is just using it as a stalking horse" to promote his belief that environmental toxins are the "root of chronic diseases."

-Kennedy's rhetoric sets the discussion back to a time fraught with stigma — a stigma the autism community has fought to change, Zoe Gross, director of advocacy at the Autistic Self Advocacy Network, said to CNN.
+Kennedy's rhetoric sets the discussion back to a time fraught with stigma — a stigma the autism community has fought to change, Zoe Gross, the director of advocacy at the Autistic Self Advocacy Network, said to CNN.
 Kennedy's statement "set up this litmus test of what it is to be a person and have a valuable life," said Gross, who is autistic.
 It is no longer acceptable to "talk that way because of the work we've done."
 Even if many people with autism can do the things Kennedy claims they cannot, those who do need additional support still deserve respect.
 If someone cannot do things because of their disability, it "doesn't mean they can't have a good life," Gross added.
 "They deserve better than being a rhetorical prop."

 Kennedy's pronouncements "reflect an age-old perception of autism as an aberration, and many autistic people as 'ineducable' and beyond help," said The Guardian columnist John Harris, whose son is autistic.
-That idea "surely blurs into populists' loathing of modern ideas about human difference," he added, "once you have declared war on diversity, an attack on the idea of neurodiversity will not be far away."
+That idea "surely blurs into populists' loathing of modern ideas about human difference," he added.
+"Once you have declared war on diversity, an attack on the idea of neurodiversity will not be far away."
 Kennedy's claims about autism "chimes with one of the new right's most pernicious elements," which is the "constant insistence that everything is actually much simpler than it looks."

 Sign up for Today's Best Articles in your inbox